cancervariants/fusion-representation/docs/source/nomenclature.rst

 gene to the IGF2 gene may be described as ``INS-IGF2`` in lieu of ``INS::IGF2``, indicating it as a read-through.

 .. note:: Rearranged genes can have newly adjacent partner genes with which they produce read-through transcripts.
    Gene-level description of these read-through transcripts must use the standard double-colon syntax.
+See :ref:`the special case of read-through fusions<read-through-note>` for more.

 .. _named-gene-component: